 Get the Facts:

-Everyone in this year's race for Select Board says they want the same things for Brookline.
+Everyone in this year's race for Select Board says they want our town to be thriving, diverse, safe, and fiscally sound.
 But words are easy.
-Only Michael Rubenstein has the record of votes and actions to back up his words.
+Only Amanda Zimmerman and Anthony Buono have the policy record to back up their words.

 Learn More About What Each Select Board Candidate Chose to Support